 The disc itself does not have a blood supply, so if it sustains an injury it cannot repair itself the way other tissues in the body can.
 An otherwise insignificant injury to the disc can start a degenerative cascade whereby the disc wears out.
 Despite its rather dramatic label, degenerative disc disease (DDD) is fairly common, and it is estimated that at least 30% of people aged 30-50 years old will have some degree of disc space degeneration.

-Neck pain that has lasted more than 6 weeks
+- Neck pain that has lasted more than six weeks

 A cervicogenic headache is, by its definition, any headache which is caused by the neck.
 The term ‘cervicogenic’ simply refers to the cervical area, which is a part of your spine located right near the base of the skull.
 The pain associated is usually located on one side near the temple or forehead region.
 The headache symptoms can radiate from the base of the skull, occipital region, and compress blood vessels that travel through the neck and head to supply the brain.

-Pain behind the brows, forehead, base of skull
+- Pain behind the brows, forehead, the base of the skull

 TMJ – Jaw Joint/Chewing Muscles

 TMJ is an umbrella term covering pain and dysfunction of the muscles of mastication (the muscles that move the jaw) and the temporomandibular joints (the joints which connect the mandible to the skull).
 TMJ is a symptom complex rather than a single condition, and it is thought to be caused by multiple factors.
 About 20% to 30% of the adult population are affected to some degree.
 Usually, people affected by TMD are between 20 and 40 years of age, describe pain and clicking in their jaw.